nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 The `id` field MUST contain the DID of the actor.
 The `subject` field MAY contain the patient identifier.
 In the example above the *oid* for the Dutch citizenship number is used.
-The `purposeOfUse` field refers to a Bolt.
-A Bolt MUST describe the set of FHIR resources that can be accessed with the credential.
+The `purposeOfUse` field refers to an access policy.
+A Bolt MUST describe this policy as a set of FHIR resources that can be accessed with the credential.
 The `restrictions` array MAY further limit access.
 When no `subject` is given, the credential MUST contain `restrictions` that refer to individual resources.
 The contents of those individual resources MUST NOT contain any personal information.